stardusteight-d4c/nlw-heat/README.md

 > The application was initially developed following good back-end development practices, such as `separating controller responsibilities into services`,
 > as you can see in the `main` branch, but when redoing the project I used `Domain Drive Design` concepts to improve my knowledge of clean architecture.

-:arrow_right: Clean Architecture & Domain Drive Design <br />
+:arrow_right: Clean Architecture & Domain Driven Design <br />
 :arrow_right: Factories and Mappers <br />
 :arrow_right: Middlewares <br />
 :arrow_right: Github Authentication - Web application Flow <br />

 <br />

-## Clean Architecture & Domain Drive Design
+## Clean Architecture & Domain Driven Design

 A software system that is difficult to develop is unlikely to have a long, healthy lifespan.
 Therefore, `the architecture` must facilitate the development of this system by the development teams.